Partizipien im Deutschen – Erklärungen und Beispiele

-- First, you can use it instead of a sentence clause which expresses that the action described with the participle took place before another action.
+- First, you can use it instead of a clause which expresses that the action described by the participle took place before another action.
 Huff, sounds complicated – here is an example:

-“Deshalb staht das geklaute Auto dort!” – That’s why the robbed car stand over there!
+“Deshalb stand das geklaute Auto dort!” – That’s why the robbed car was standing over there!

 - Third, you have to use this type of German participles in compound tenses.
-Well, the following tenses include the past participle: Present perfect, past perfect and the future perfect.
+Well, the following tenses include the perfect participle: Present perfect, past perfect and the future perfect.